Strafe153/GamingStore/README.md

 * `FluentAssertions` for assertions

 ## How To Use?
-1. Register as a new user
+1. Sign in as a new user
 2. Log in
 3. Try things out